PhD Art History and Visual Studies / Overview

-- You want to be part of a vibrant teaching and research environment, where the interests of academic staff, students and professionals converge
+- Be part of a vibrant teaching and research environment, where the interests of academic staff, students and professionals converge.

-- You want to take advantage of our strong working relationships with museums and galleries throughout Britain and abroad
+- Take advantage of our strong working relationships with museums and galleries throughout Britain and abroad.

-- You are interested in exploring original art in Manchester's many galleries
+- Explore original art in Manchester's many galleries.

 Please note for the majority of projects where experimentation requires further resource: higher fee bands (where quoted) will be charged rather than the base rate for supervision, administration and computational costs.
 The fees quoted above will be fully inclusive and, therefore, you will not be required to pay any additional bench fees or administration costs.